 Pipelines provides a set of default variables that are available for builds, and can be used in scripts.

-You can override the default variables by specifying an environment variable with the name of a default variable.
+You can override the default variables by specifying a variable with the same name.

 ||Default value is